dai-shi/react-tracked/website/docs/comparison.md

 ### React Redux

-Rect Redux provides [useSelector](https://react-redux.js.org/api/hooks#useselector) and it can be used to improve performance.
+React Redux provides [useSelector](https://react-redux.js.org/api/hooks#useselector) and it can be used to improve performance.

 React Tracked can add automatic optimization with Proxies in two ways.